Center for the Book: Leadership

+Guy Lamolinara, is the current director.
+He is the author of “The National and International Roles of the Center for the Book.”

 Affiliated projects

 National Book Festival

-The Library of Congress National Book Festival, established in 2001, is an annual event in which the Center for the Book plays a major role.
+The Library of Congress National Book Festival, established in 2001 by Laura Bush and James H. Billington, is an annual event in which the Center for the Book plays a major role.
 The festival was previously held on the National Mall for two days in the fall.
 Authors are invited to give readings, sign books, give lectures and do interviews.
-Representatives from across the country are also invited to promote their states’ literary heritage in the Pavilion of the States.
-Tens of thousands of people attend the festival each year.
-In 2014, the National Book Festival will move indoors to the Walter E. Washington Convention Center.
-Other changes include returning to a one-day schedule.
-Evening hours will be added so about the same number of authors will participate.
+Representatives from across the country are also invited to promote their states’ literary heritage.

+Every year since 2002, the Library affiliates each choose a book to celebrate at the Book Festival in the Library’s Roadmap to Reading.

+Lists of "Great Reads from Great Places" since 2002 are available at the Center for the Book website.

+Engelhard Lectures

+Between 1977 and 1987 the Center cosponsored (with the Library's Rare Book and Special Collections Division) the Engelhard Lectures.